grasshide/LMS-Mixtape/README.md

 ## Limitations
 - LMS Mixtape is not meant to be a tool to search for specific songs/albums
 - There is no security/authentication.
-I recommend using it locally or to with an authentication middleware (like authelia)
+I recommend using it locally or with an authentication middleware (like authelia)
 - Songs from cue files are ignored